cs4224g/supplier/README.md

 ```

 6. Modify `cassandra.yaml` accordingly to set up the seed.
 Follow the file [here](/cassandra/cassandra.yaml) as needed.
 Copy this into the `/conf` directory of the remaining nodes.
 7. After configuration, restart all Cassandra servers so that they have the changes.
-To kill and restart Cassandra, follow [this section](####kill-and-restart-cassandra)
+To kill and restart Cassandra, follow [this section](#kill-and-restart-cassandra).
 8. `rm -rf data/*` from the `apache-cassandra-4.0.1` folder.
 9. To start running Cassandra in the background, run `nohup cassandra &`.